Skip to main content

-reinstalls GRUB and) restores access to the operating systems you had
+Boot-Repair lets you fix these issues with a simple click, which (generally reinstalls GRUB and) restores access to the operating systems you had installed before the issue.

 Boot-Repair is a free software, licensed under GNU-GPL.
 Boot-Repair should be soon included in Ubuntu official repositories, until then use it at your own risk.